 - Do janitorial work in buildings where goods are produced for shipment outside the State.

 Furthermore, the U. S. Department of Labor Wage and Hour Division states that drivers are exempt under the law if:

 - The employer is shown to have an involvement in interstate commerce, and

 - The employee could, in the regular course of employment, reasonably have been expected to make an interstate journey or could have worked on the motor vehicle in such a way as to be safety-affecting.

-These statements should have a direct affect on local drivers, presently not receiving overtime pay from their employer.
+Should these statements have a direct affect on local drivers, presently not receiving overtime pay from their employer?
 Under the “Safety Affecting Activities” :

 “Only drivers, drivers’ helpers, loaders who are responsible for proper loading, and mechanics working directly on motor vehicles that are to be used in transportation of passengers or property in interstate commerce can be exempt from the overtime provisions of the FLSA under Section 13(b)(1).”